RemyPaulJr/notes/aws/data engineer cert/Data Engineering Fundamentals.md

 - Federated governance with central standards- responsible for maintaining the standard and security of that data
 - Self-service tooling & infrastructure - something in place for teams to build this data on top of
 - Data lakes, warehouses, etc. may be part of it but a data mesh is more about the data management paradigm and not the specific technologies or architectures
+---
+### **Managing and Orchestrating ETL Pipelines**

+ETL Pipelines:
+- Stands for Extract, Transform, Load.
+It's a proce